Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Non-zero helicity dynamics: interplay of energy and helicity

 The critical balance with polarization alignment argument presented by \citet{NS11} is an attempt to explain the $k^{-2}_\perp$ energy spectra observed in several numerical simulations of rotating turbulence \citep{Thiele09, MinPou10, Teitel12,TMin09}.
 However, as is evident from figure \ref{WT_CB} and the corresponding sketch in \citep{NS11}, the critical balance with polarization alignment leads to a departure from anisotropy and is a path to the recovery of isotropic scales that are prevalent above the Zeeman wavenumber \citep{Mininni12}.
 It must be emphasized that anisotropy is dominant in rotating turbulent flows and this is verified by several numerical simulations and experiments that have been cited in this paper.
-It is in this light, we believe that the anisotropic energy spectra $~ k^{-2}_\perp$ is obtained within the wave turbulence derivation in the regime ($\omega \tau_{NL} \equiv \mathcal{R}o_{\omega} := \frac{1}{\mathcal{R}o_{\Omega}}\frac{k_z}{k_\perp} \sim k_Z/k_\perp \ll 1$) of ~R-RHD.
+It is in this light, we believe that the energy spectra $~ k^{-2}_\perp$ is obtained for anisotropic turbulence derivation in the regime ($\omega \tau_{NL} \equiv \mathcal{R}o_{\omega} := \frac{1}{\mathcal{R}o_{\Omega}}\frac{k_z}{k_\perp} \sim k_Z/k_\perp \ll 1$) of ~R-RHD.
 This is further corroborated by numerical simulations where the $k^{-2}_\perp$ energy spectra corresponds to $\mathcal{R}o_{\omega} \ll 1$ (see Table I in \citep{Teitel12}).
 In this anisotropic regime, the slow inertial wave frequency is much smaller than the fast inertial wave frequency.
-Thus, we profess that the anisotropic energy spectra with a $-2$ power law observed in simulations can be derived within the wave turbulence framework.
-This solution prevails as the flow traverses a hierarchy of slow manifold regions with successively decreasing $\frac{k_Z}{k_\perp}$ and is the wave turbulence solution for the anisotropic energy spectra within the slow manifold.
+This solution prevails as the flow traverses a hierarchy of slow manifold regions with successively decreasing $\frac{k_Z}{k_\perp}$ and is the anisotropic turbulence solution for the energy spectra within the slow manifold.
 In summary, there seems to be a bifurcation of the energy spectral solution at the critical balance wavenumber (see figure \ref{WT_CB}), two distinct spectra evolve, each with a $k^{-2}_\perp$ energy spectra: one leading towards the isotropic scale with a micro-Rossby number $\mathcal{R}o_{\omega} = 1$ via critical balance and hence falls within the realm of strong turbulence, and the other towards highly anisotropic horizontal scales with $\mathcal{R}o_{\omega} \ll 1$ sustained by small amplitude resonating wave modes.